 Cook the spaghetti uncovered in vigorously boiling water.
 When done, it should be cooked, but still firm in the middle.
 Scoop out 1/2 cup of the pasta water for the sauce, and drain in a colander.

 Add the remaining 3 tablespoons lemon juice, the remaining 1 tablespoons lemon zest, the chicken stock and the peas.
 Cook, stirring often for 1 to 2 minutes or until the peas are tender.
-Add salt and pepper to taste.
+Add 1 tablespoon of the parsley, plus salt and pepper to taste.

-7 Serve the pasta: Divide the spaghetti among four pasta bowls.
-Dollop spoonfuls of the ricotta over the pasta, and sprinkle with the breadcrumbs and parsley.
+Divide the spaghetti among four pasta bowls.
+Dollop spoonfuls of the ricotta over the pasta, and sprinkle with the breadcrumbs and remaining parsley.